Signed in as:

 Next: Meditation Skill 03: Mindful Presence.

-As you enjoy relaxing, a feeling of comfort will grow in your body.
-As your body relaxes you will become more aware of effort and tension held in your mind.
-In Skill 02, you will learn to mentally relax with slow breaths out through your nose while relaxing your eyelids.
+As you relax your body in Skill 01, a feeling of relaxation & comfort will grow, making you aware of the restlessness of your mind's interest in the past & future.
+In Skill 02, you will mentally relax this interest with slow breaths out through your nose while relaxing your eyelids to develop ease.

-During Meditation Skill 02, your meditation remains the same as Meditation Skill 01, except now you include a slow out-breath through your nose while relaxing your eyelids to calm any feeling of mental restlessness or agitation that may have built up during the day.
-As you mentally relax, you will access a deeper sense of comfort, ease and increased awareness of presence in your body and how nice it feels.
+During Meditation Skill 02, your meditation remains the same as Meditation Skill 01, except now you include a slow out-breath through your nose while relaxing your eyelids to calm your mind's interest in the past and future.
+Calming your mind in this way will settle any mental restlessness that may have built up during the day.
+As your mind's interest in the past and future relaxes, you will access a deeper sense of comfort and ease within your mind, along with an increased awareness of your body's presence and how pleasant it feels.

 .............................................